What Does a False Imprisonment Charge Mean?

 - The officer/s informed the arrestee of the lawful grounds of the arrest.

-If you feel that you have been the victim of false imprisonment, we can help.
+If you feel that you have been the victim of false imprisonment or a received a false imprisonment charge, we can help.
 Our dedicated team of police claims solicitors are experienced in dealing with these types of cases, and can get you the compensation you deserve.
 Contact us today for a free, confidential discussion about your case.